-An international conference to be held at the University of Leeds, 28-29 June 2012, under the auspices of the School of Modern Languages and Cultures and the School of English and with the generous support of the Modern Humanities Research Assocation.
+An international conference to be held at the University of Leeds, 28-29 June 2012, under the auspices of the School of Languages, Cultures and Societies and the School of English and with the generous support of the Modern Humanities Research Assocation.

 The aim of this conference, held in celebration of the tercentenary of Jean-Jacques Rousseau's birth, is twofold: first, to reassess the impact that Britain had on Rousseau's life and writing; and secondly, to examine the reception of Rousseau's works in Britain from the eighteenth century to the present day.

 Thursday 28 June 2012

 10.00-10.15 Opening remarks: Russell Goulbourne and David Higgins (University of Leeds)

 Gregory Dart (University College London), 'Rousseau and the Romantic Essayists'

 Lieve Jooken and Guy Rooryck (University of Ghent), 'Britain Discovers Rousseau: The First Discours Translated'